-One of the easiest ways to transition to a vegetarian diet is to create meatless versions of your favorite recipes.
-For example, make vegetarian lasagna with spinach and/or tofu instead of ground beef.
-Keep clicking for more meatless favorites.
+If you're used to eating meat, look for vegetarian versions of your favorite dishes.
+For example, you can make lasagna with spinach or tofu instead of ground beef.

 Stuff bell peppers with a blend of rice and veggies.
 Instead of ground beef, add beans or meatless sausage crumbles.
 Season as usual.

-Here's a tasty replacement for chicken parmesan – where your recipe calls for chicken, use thin slices of eggplant instead.
-If you decide to exclude dairy, you can use a soy-based cheese substitute instead of real parmesan.
+If you're used to eating chicken Parmesan, use thin slices of eggplant instead of the chicken.
+If you also skip dairy, you can use a soy-based cheese substitute instead of Parmesan.

-It's not quite a cheeseburger in paradise, but a grilled portabella mushroom on a whole-wheat bun comes close.
-Top with lettuce, tomato or cheese, just as you would a hamburger.
+Forget the cheeseburger.
+A grilled portobello mushroom on a whole wheat bun can hit the spot.
+Top with lettuce, tomato, or cheese, just as you would a hamburger.

 If you're looking for something closer to the texture of a real hamburger, try a veggie burger.
-Most supermarkets now have several brands of frozen veggie burgers to choose from.
-These are often made with a blend of vegetables, soy, and grains, providing a well-balanced source of protein.
+Most supermarkets carry several brands of frozen veggie burgers.
+These are often made with a blend of vegetables, soy, and grains, providing protein and fiber.

-Vegetarian diets tend to be lower in or free of animal products, and lower in total and saturated fat and cholesterol.
-Many studies have shown that vegetarians have a reduced risk of developing certain diseases.
-A vegetarian diet also boosts your intake of phytochemicals.
-These are compounds found in colorful fruits and vegetables, such as the lutein in broccoli and the lycopene in tomatoes.
-Phytochemicals are powerful antioxidants and may help protect against cancer.
+Because they are lower in or free of animal products, vegetarian diets are low in total and saturated fat and cholesterol.
+Many studies have shown that vegetarians are less likely to get certain diseases such as heart disease and type 2 diabetes.
+A vegetarian that is filled with fruits and vegetables benefits from antioxidants like lutein in broccoli and lycopene in tomatoes, which may help protect against cancer.

 If you eat milk, cheese, or yogurt, you probably get enough calcium to keep your bones strong.
 But if you decide to go vegan -- you don't any animal products -- you'll need other sources of calcium.
 These include fortified soy and almond milk and orange juice, with small amounts of calcium in seeds, nuts, and some green vegetables.
-People who avoid dairy products also miss out on vitamin D. Non-meat sources of vitamin D include fortified foods such as orange juice, cereals, and tofu made with calcium sulfate, and fortified milk alternatives like soy and almond milk, but some vegetarians may need to consider a supplement.
+People who avoid dairy products also miss out on vitamin D. Non-meat sources of vitamin D include fortified foods such as orange juice, cereals, and tofu made with calcium sulfate, and fortified milk alternatives like soy and almond milk.

 Although zinc is found in many vegetarian foods, it is not as well absorbed as meat-based zinc.
 Eating plenty of zinc-rich foods can help you maximize the amount your body absorbs.
 Good sources include milk, cheese, whole-grain breads, nuts, soy foods, and legumes, such as chickpeas.
 Hummus on a whole-grain pita is one tasty snack that does the trick.

-Red meat may be the most obvious source of iron, but this vital mineral is plentiful in leafy green vegetables, cooked dry beans, and fortified cereals or grains.
+It's not just in red meat.
+You can also get iron from leafy green vegetables, cooked dry beans, tofu, and fortified cereals or grains.
 Like zinc, plant-based iron is not as well absorbed as iron from meat.
-The solution is to eat iron-rich foods regularly and in combination with foods that contain vitamin C. Vitamin C improves the absorption of iron.
+The solution is to eat iron-rich foods regularly and in combination with foods that have vitamin C, which helps your body absorb iron.

-Omega-3 fatty acids are good fats that lower blood pressure and improve heart health, and stave off age-related dementia.
+Omega-3 fatty acids are good fats that may help lower blood pressure, improve heart health, and stave off age-related dementia.
 There are two kinds.
-Most of the health benefits are linked to docosahexaenioc acid (DHA), found mainly in fatty fish, as well as eggs.
-If you don't eat either of these foods, you need to include other sources of omega-3 fatty acids in your diet.
-Pumpkin seeds, flax seeds, walnuts, and soybean oil are all good sources of alpha-linolenic acid (ALA), an omega-3 fatty acid beneficial for heart health.
+Most of the health benefits are linked to docosahexaenioc acid (DHA), found mainly in fatty fish, as well as fortified foods like eggs.
+If you don't eat either of these foods, you might want to consider a supplement.
+Pumpkin seeds, flaxseeds, walnuts, and canola oil are all good sources of alpha-linolenic acid (ALA), an omega-3 fatty acid beneficial for heart health.

-Low levels of vitamin B-12 can cause muscle weakness and fatigue.
-This vitamin is found only in foods derived from animals and some fortified foods, including meats, eggs, and milk products.
-So if you eat a vegan diet, you need to either eat foods fortified with vitamin B-12 or take supplements.
+Low levels of vitamin B12 can cause muscle weakness and fatigue.
+This vitamin is found only in some fortified foods and in foods made from animals, such as meats, eggs, and milk products.
+So if you eat a vegan diet, you need to either eat foods fortified with vitamin B12 or take supplements.